OmarHussein1/holiday-app/README.md

 - Count holidays in a given year that do not fall on weekends.
 - Find common holidays between two countries for a specific year.

-The application has 2 modes of operation:
-1. **Interactive Mode:** The user can interact with the application through the command line.
-2. **REST API Mode:** The user can interact with the application through a REST API.
+The user can interact with the application through a REST API.

+Check out the [API documentation](http://localhost:8080/swagger-ui.html) for more information once your run the application.

 ---